yumyai/vsearchpipeline/docs/output.md

 </details>

 #### Make phyloseq object
 [Phyloseq](https://joey711.github.io/phyloseq/index.html) is an R package for handling 16S data.
 The different dimensions of the data can be stored in one phyloseq object, in this case `phyloseq.RDS`.
+If there is a phylogenetic tree (i.e. `--skip_tree` is not set), the tree wil also be stored in the phyloseq object.

 #### Rarefaction
 As an optional feature, this pipeline also has a process to rarefy data.
 It's however better to do this separately after inspecting the data carefully.
 The rules this process now uses for determining the rarefaction level are as follows: